BroadcomMFD/code4z/README.md

 * View code elements in the entire map of Endevor using the Explorer for Endevor Extension.
 Editing is not allowed, but the COBOL Language Support will provide syntax highlighting for COBOL elements.
 * Download code elements, including their dependencies, using the Explorer for Endevor extension and add it to the git project if code modifications are needed.

+### Debugger for Mainframe

+* Provide InterTest server location, CICS region, credentials and program/transaction name (either by file or input form).
+* Obtain the listing and define breakpoints.
+* Start a debug session after triggering the CICS transaction.
+* Display variable values and change variable values
+* Stop at designated breakpoints, continue from designated breakpoint and step through the listing.
+* Close debug session.